karthi8668keyan-ship-it/exno1/README.md

 # Result
-Thus the Data cleaning process is completed successfully
+Thus the Data cleaning process is completed successfully.